elithaxxor/VulnR_ScannR/README.md

 - Feel free to customize any sections further to better match your tool's features and purpose!
 ```

+### CHANGELOG

+# 📜 CHANGELOG

+## 🚀 New Features in This Release

+We are excited to announce a host of new features that enhance our tool's capabilities!
+Below are the details of the newly implemented functionalities, categorized for clarity.

+### 🌐 Multi-Protocol Support

+Our tool now supports scanning across several protocols, ensuring a comprehensive approach to security assessments:

+- **🗂️ FTP (Ports 21)**:
+  - Scanning for vulnerabilities and testing for **anonymous access**.

+- **🔒 SSH (Port 22)**:
+  - Conducting thorough **security assessments** to identify potential weaknesses.

+- **📞 Telnet (Port 23)**:
+  - Detection of active **Telnet services**, allowing for better security oversight.

+- **✉️ SMTP (Port 25)**:
+  - Enumeration capabilities to help identify and evaluate **email services** and their configurations.

+- **🌐 DNS (Port 53)**:
+  - Comprehensive **DNS analysis** for identifying misconfigurations and vulnerabilities.

+- **🌍 HTTP/HTTPS (Ports 80/443)**:
+  - Conducting detailed **vulnerability scanning** for web applications, identifying common security flaws.

+- **🗄️ SQL Servers (Ports 1433/3306)**:
+  - Detection of exposure risks in **SQL databases**, ensuring proper security measures are in place.

+- **💻 RDP (Port 3389)**:
+  - Running security checks on **Remote Desktop Protocol** (RDP) to uncover potential vulnerabilities.

+### 🛠️ Active Directory Integration

+Enhancements to Active Directory integration allow for a deeper assessment of directory services:

+- **🔍 LDAP Protocol Assessment**:
+  - Evaluating LDAP for security best practices and identifying weaknesses.

+- **🎟️ Kerberos Security Evaluation**:
+  - Conducting assessments on **Kerberos** configurations to ensure secure authentication mechanisms.

+- **🔑 Domain Authentication Mechanisms**:
+  - Analyzing and testing the various domain authentication methods in use.

+### 🧰 Metasploit Integration

+With the integration of Metasploit, users can now access an extended range of testing modules:

+- **📜 Expanded Metasploit Menu**:
+  - Includes modules for multiple protocols beyond SMB, enhancing flexibility.

+- **🌐 Web Vulnerability Scanning**:
+  - Utilizing Metasploit to identify vulnerabilities within web applications effectively.

+- **💾 Database Login Testing**:
+  - Assessing security around database logins, helping to secure sensitive information.

+- **🔐 SSH Login Testing**:
+  - Testing SSH login vulnerabilities to ensure robust access controls.

+### ⚙️ Nmap Scanning

+Our integration with Nmap allows for comprehensive scanning capabilities:

+- **🔍 Protocol-Agnostic Scanning**:
+  - Scans for vulnerabilities across many services, regardless of protocol, providing an all-encompassing security assessment.

+---

 <p align="center">
 ⚠️ Disclaimer